Clay Walker: Personal life

 Before the release of his first single, Walker married a rodeo queen named Lori Jayne Lampson.
 They had two daughters: MaClay DaLayne, born on January 14, 1996; and Skylor ClayAnne, born on May 14, 1999.
 The couple divorced in 2006.
 He married model Jessica Craig on September 28, 2007 and had five more children with her: a son named William Clayton, born August 5, 2008; a daughter named Mary Elizabeth, born December 27, 2009; and two more sons Elijah Craig and Ezra Stephen, born November 4, 2017.
 On August 7, 2020, it was announced that Walker and his wife would be welcoming a fifth child together, a son named Christiaan Michael, born January 2021.

 Walker has participated in several forms of charity to help raise awareness of multiple sclerosis following his diagnosis in 1996, including his own non-profit charity, Band Against MS, which he founded in 2003.
-In 2008, he received a Humanitarian Award for his charitable efforts in relations to MS and participated in a charity golf tournament benefiting his organization.
+In 2008, he received a Humanitarian Award for his charitable efforts in relation to MS and participated in a charity golf tournament benefiting his organization.